TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 ------------------------------
 NOTE: Remember to exit back to ACC before upgrading Infinite Heaven, upgrading a save that's mid mission is likely to cause issues.

+New for r169
+Fixed: Actual subsistence missions retaining OSP setting after exit - thanks AGANEK for the report
+Fixed: Turning off NPC heils also turning off free roam heli patrols - thanks Tamriel1989 for the report.
+Change: Skulls time max increased
+Fixed: Warp to user marker failing with error message when selecting objects that don't support GetPosition
+Fixed: Increased vertical offset on user marker warp to mitigate falling through world.
+- thanks NasaNhak for the suggestions.
+Fixed: playerHealthScale - Player life scale max dropped to 650% to prevent overflow - thanks NasaNhak
+Menu: Player life scale added to in-mission menu.
+Menu: Soldier item drop chance added to in-mission menu.

 New for r167
-Fixed: Elimination counter in side-ops showing incorrectly.
-Fixed: Infinite load on recover man on fire sideop quarantine cutscene with start-on-foot on - thanks CantStoptheBipBop for the report and save file.
 Fixed: Min/Max options would not push up/down their counterpart.
 Affected: DD Equip Grade, and many custom prep config options.
 If you've used these options, double check you don't have mins higher than maxes and visa versa.
-Fixed: Support heli Force searchlight option changed to Default, Off, On - thanks morbidslinky for the report

 Feature: Enable Skull attacks in Free roam - Skull attacks at a random time (in minutes) between Skull attack min and skull attack max.
 Skull attack min (minutes)